Jenova-Framework/J.E.N.O.V.A/README.md

 > If you need C++ Scripting with support Mac you can use [Godot Sandbox](https://github.com/libriscv/godot-sandbox).

 > [!NOTE]
-> Current builds does not include the Virtual Machine and Emulator.
+> Current builds do not include the Virtual Machine and Emulator.
 While the code for these features is present, they are disabled because they are still heavily under development.

 > [!CAUTION]
 > Current builds are in the Alpha stage, Backup your project files!
 You may end up with data loss!
 Despite the current build being stable, having backups is always recommended.